The Diesel Page 6.5L Turbo Diesel

 All of us here at The Diesel Page hope you enjoy this book, and perhaps more importantly, hope you learn how to improve your 6.5 in any or all areas you feel your truck or Suburban needs improvement in.
 We want to see you succeed!
 TDP

 Note: This volume is available separately.
-Please see the Member's Area page to see what articles are currently online and available to current Option A or B subscribers.
-Most articles included in this volume are no longer available online and are not included with a subscription.
+Please see the Member's Area page to see what articles are currently online and available to current subscribers.
+Most articles included in this volume are no longer available online.

 This article first appeared in the October 1991 issue of Diesel Progess and we were granted permission to run it here in The Diesel Page.
 Even though it's from the early 90's, this article contains many insights and industry practices involving the GM 6.5L Diesel that you might find interesting.
 Included is a brief history of the 6.2 and 6.5 diesel engine, pictures, and explanations of some of the individual engine components.